eonx-com/webhooks/readme.md

-# EoneoPay Webhook Library
+# EoneoPay Activity/Webhook Library

-This library adds support for firing webhooks asyncronously to external subscribers.
+This library adds support for creating Activities which are then fired as webhooks to subscribers of those activities.

 ## Installation
 Use [Composer](https://getcomposer.org/) to install the package in your project: